tumblr/kanvas-ios/README.md

 present(editor, animated: true)
 ```

-Each view controller uses `CameraSettings`, which have numberous flags for enabling or disabling each feature.
-Each view controller also have a `delegate` property for providing your own handlers to creating media, performing editing operations, logging, or really anything else Kanvas can do.
+Each view controller accepts a `CameraSettings` object, which provides fine-grained settings and feature togges.
+Each view controller also has a `delegate` property for providing your own handlers to creating media, performing editing operations, logging, or really anything else Kanvas can do.

+Documentation is lacking at the moment, but contributions are welcome!

 ## Example App

 `KanvasCameraExample` is an example app showing how to use Kanvas.
-To try it out:
+Try it out!

 1. Run `cd KanvasCameraExample; bundle exec pod install`
-2. Open `KanvasCameraExample/KanvasCameraExample.xcworkspace`
+2. Open `KanvasCameraExample/KanvasCameraExample.xcworkspace` in Xcode
-3. Run it on a device from Xcode.
+3. Run the app on a device.